PratikhyaManas/Deep-Learning-on-ARM-Processors/README.md

 The project is about implementing Neural Networks on ARM Processors.

-# Hardware Used: STM32F407G-DISC1
+Hardware Used: STM32F407G-DISC1

-# Software Used: Keil Vision
+Software Used: Keil MDK ARM